Newspaper Boy (1955 film): Release

-The film was screened in New Delhi on the special request of the Government of India for various Central Government institutions.
 The film released on 13 May 1955 in eight theatres in Travancore-Cochin and Malabar states.
 In Thrissur, it was screened at the Jose theatre.
 The film, made at a budget of ₹ 175,000, was panned by audiences who were not interested in seeing "their own lives onscreen", and ultimately became a big box office failure.
 Ramadas as well as his colleagues were bankrupt after the film's failure.